RTradeLtd/Mining-Stake/README.md

 Through this interface you can use metamask to interact with the smart contract, and view your rewards.
 However, myetherwallet, or mist can also be used.

 *NOTE* Until launch, any stakes initiated with the web interface will populate the smart contract, but will not update our backend.
 So you will not receive any sort of compensation

+# TODO

+> Update RTC-ETH to reflect new RTC-CAD valuation
+> Update interface for token lockup
+> create interface for oracle contract
+> create golang oracle backend
+> Test new contract